-I found an old telephone with a rotary dial and thought it would be cool, if I could use it as a mobile phone.
-(It weighs 1,5 kg and is 14 x 17 x 13 cm big; What a handy little thing)
+I got an old telephone with a rotary dial and thought it would be cool, if I could use it as a mobile phone.
+(It weighs 1,5 kg and is 14 x 17 x 13 cm wide.
+What a handy little thing)

 The first thing was to clear the inside up.
 Then I and removed the old speaker, microphone, the coiled cable and the bell.